 Nine days later, on Tuesday 10th, the feast-day of St Blane, the Northumbrian army was ambushed after leaving Ouania.
 The latter is an artificial Latinised form of a place-name that is believed to be the original form of the name Govan.
-Early medieval chroniclers often rendered unfamiliar place-names into Latin because this was the language they generally used in their writings.
-Ouania is simply an invented Latin form of a place-name in a language that was probably unfamiliar to the chronicler.
-The main language of Clydesdale in early medieval times was Cumbric, which was closely related to Welsh.
+Early medieval chroniclers often rendered unfamiliar place-names into Latin because this was the language they used in their writings.
+Here, Ouania is simply an invented Latin form of a place-name that probably looked strange to an English chronicler reporting the events of August 756.
+The main language of Clydesdale in early medieval times was Cumbric, a Celtic language closely related to Welsh.
 In Cumbric the original name of Govan was something like Gwovan, which in Welsh would be Goban (go + ban = ‘little hill’).
 Interestingly, the English chronicler seems to have devised the pseudo-Latin name Ouania not from Cumbric Gwovan but from a different word Ouvan (the ‘u’ in Ouania represents the spoken letter ‘v’).
-Experts in Celtic place-names identify Ouvan as the Pictish name for Govan, in which case the chronicler presumably got his information on the campaign of 756 from a Pictish source.
-This is consistent with his spelling of Unust which is the original Pictish form of the king’s name.
+Experts in Celtic place-names suggest that Ouvan may have been the Pictish name for Govan, in which case the chronicler presumably got his information on the campaign of 756 from a Pictish source.
+This is consistent with his spelling of Unust which is almost certainly the original Pictish form of the king’s name.

-What the chronicler seems to be telling us is that the Anglo-Pictish force divided after receiving Dyfnwal’s surrender, the allied armies then returning home to Northumbria and Pictland respectively.
+What the chronicler seems to be saying is that the Anglo-Pictish force separated after receiving Dyfnwal’s surrender, each army then returning home to Northumbria and Pictland respectively.
 Both Eadberht and Unust may have begun their homeward journeys at Govan, from where the Picts could easily ford the Clyde to pick up one of the main routes to Fife or Perthshire (via Strathblane or the Kelvin Valley).
 From Govan the Northumbrians likewise had a choice between an eastward route through English territory in Lothian or a southeastward one along Clydesdale to the headwaters of the Tweed.
 The chronicler doesn’t say which route Eadberht chose but does indicate that a place called Niwanbirig, the New City (or Fortress), lay somewhere along it.
 Before reaching Niwanbirig the Northumbrians were attacked and, in the ensuing battle, were almost wiped out.

 Frustratingly, we don’t know where Niwanbirig was.
 The name is Old English (i.e. ‘Anglo-Saxon’) and on a modern map would appear as Newbury, Newburgh, Newbrough or Newborough.
 There’s a Newbrough near Hexham in Northumberland and some historians think this is the place Eadberht was aiming for when he left Govan.
 The problem with this theory is that Newbrough probably didn’t exist in Eadberht’s time.
 Equally frustrating is the chronicler’s failure to identify the attackers who ambushed the English army on 10th August.
 Were they Northumbrian rebels led by one of Eadberht’s ambitious rivals at home?
 Were they Picts sent treacherously by Unust to slay his former ally?
 Or were they Britons from the Clyde, hell-bent on avenging the humiliation of their king?
 It’s a puzzle to which we may never know the answer.